wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Added an extra check for WordPress versions earlier than 3.0 so we aren't calling on functions for supporting custom post types that are only available in WordPress 3.0.

 = 1.3 =
 * The Editorial Calendar will now show up for each custom post type and support a separate calendar for each type.
 * We are now disabling the save button on the quick edit dialog after it is pressed and before the post saves to prevent duplicate posts if the user presses the button twice in a row.